mvisentin88/armtoolchainide/README.md

 This is not official ARM Extensions.

-This is a basic ARM toolchain IDE with a simplu UI for to config your Projects.
+This is a basic ARM toolchain IDE with a simply UI for to config your Projects.

 Note: For Now only cortex M, working with linux or with bash shell.

-Right click Project Settings UI
+Right click an select Project Settings UI

 ![Project Settings](ps.png)

-ctrl+shift+B BUILD CLEAN
+ctrl+shift+B for to build,

-ctrl+b build
+ctrl+b for ti incrementale build